themaneg/Retail-_Sales_-Databricks_-Dashboard/README.md

 Tools: Databricks SQL Editor, [e.g., Databricks Dashboards, Databricks Notebooks]

 📋 Installation & Usage
-Provide clear, step-by-step instructions on how to set up and use your project.
-Since it's on Databricks, the process is different from a local repository.
+Below step-by-step instructions on how to set up and use your project

 Access Databricks Workspace: You will need access to a Databricks workspace.